-It’s been three months since I defended my PhD thesis, and a lot has happened since then.
-My thesis corrections were approved, and I submitted the final version and concluded my PhD.
+My thesis corrections were approved, and I submitted the final version and concluded my PhD!

 My contribution to a book

 I’ve taken an exciting step in research.
 I was invited to contribute to an academic book as an editor, and have submitted my manuscript for one chapter of the book.
-My former supervisor is the main editor, and it was he who nominated me for the team.
-I am really humbled to be included in the project.
-My chapter is not a part of my PhD research, so over the last five months, I have been collecting a new data set, analysing it, and writing.
+My former supervisor is the main editor, and it was he who nominated me for the team; I am really humbled to be included in the project.

 Challenges in digital teaching

 I have been positive in managing the numerous challenges in delivering online teaching.
-In my case, some students live in the UK, some in Europe.
-We lose our internet connection sometimes.
-Sound quality varies.
+In my case, some students live in the UK, some in Europe – we lose our internet connection sometimes, and sound quality varies.
 It’s not easy to facilitate discussions among students.
-Many students now turn on their videos, but not all, which is fine for me.
-Keeping them engaged is another challenge, and it is already difficult enough in face-to-face teaching.
+Many students now turn on their videos, but not all.
+Keeping them engaged is another challenge, although it is already difficult enough in face-to-face teaching.

 Because we communicate with each other through only the visual and auditory senses in a virtual classroom, there can be a kind of numbness over whether or not we share understanding.
 I use Docs during class, as a doc file is much more compact than slides and it is easy to edit, highlight, colour, and draw while sharing the window.
 I also use Jamboard sometimes.
 When checking students’ assignments, I can feel reassured that they have understood.